chhuang-one/sqxclib/doc/SqTypeRow.md

 SqTypeRow is derived from [SqTypeJoint](SqTypeJoint.md).
 It can create instance of [SqRow](SqRow.md) and parse unknown (or known) result, table, and column.
 SqTypeRow sample code is in [storage-row.cpp](examples/storage-row.cpp)
-Note: SqTypeRow is in sqxcsupport library (sqxcsupport.h).
+Note: SqTypeRow is in sqxcsupport library.

 	SqType
 	│